 What is a flight attendant?

 A flight attendant (also known as a steward/stewardess or air host/air hostess) is typically part of the flight crew aboard a commercial airliner or business jet.
 However, they may also work on some government aircraft or private jets.
-Flight attendants are responsible for making sure passengers are safe and comfortable during a flight.
+These individuals are responsible for making sure passengers are safe and comfortable during a flight.

 One typical duty of a flight attendant includes going over safety and emergency procedures with the passengers.
 Before takeoff, they also ensure all passengers are complying with safety procedures, such as wearing seatbelts and maintaining the seat back in an upright position.
 They also take care of special needs passengers and small children traveling alone, advise passengers about anticipated turbulence, and make sure the safety equipment on board is in proper working order.
 They might also help passengers store their carry-on baggage.